Quid Pro Quo Harassment Training

 At least 25 percent of women experience sexual harassment in the workplace, which means that 1 in every 4 women employees might be harassed by their superiors or co-workers.
 Men may also be victims, as a report by EEOC shows that in 2017, 16.5% of sexual abuse complaints were made by men.

-Since we're on the topic, let's discuss a type of sexual harassment coined as quid pro quo harassment.
+Let's discuss a type of sexual harassment coined as quid pro quo harassment.
 We will explain what it is, demonstrate what elements constitute this act, and offer a few examples for you to understand it better.

 What is Quid Pro Quo Harassment?